nebari-dev/nebari-docs/docs/docs/faq.md

 conda config --set changeps1 true
 ```

 The conda config is located in the `/home/{user}/.condarc` file.
-The user can change the conda config with a text editor (for example: `nano`, which is included in Nebari by default) and the changes will be applied on saving the file.
+You can change the conda config with a text editor (for example: `nano`, which is included in Nebari by default), and the changes will be applied on saving the file.

 ## How do I clean up or delete the conda-store pod, if I need to?